LDNOOBWV2/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2/SOURCES.md

 As mentioned in [README.md](README.md) the LDNOOBW List was the starting point of this collection of words and phrases:
  - https://github.com/ldnoobw/list-of-dirty-naughty-obscene-and-otherwise-bad-words with pull requests and open issues
 ####
+All the sources were checked for non-infamous words and debatable words found in many sources were put into the *questionable_international_words.csv* Checking sources continues, but the lists are not growing much anymore.
+They will be added once the results are cross-checked.
+####
  - https://github.com/2Toad/Profanity/blob/master/src/data
  - https://github.com/Bruk3/obscenity-filter/blob/main/data
  - https://github.com/DivineOmega/is_offensive/blob/master/resources